urbit/docs/arvo/ames/cryptography.md

 All packets are also [signed](#packets) using [Elliptic Curve Digital Signature Algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).

 The `$ames-state` includes a [`+acru:ames`](#crypto-core) core, an interface core into which one of the cryptosuites in `zuse` may be implemented.
-Some, but not all, of the cryptography-related tasks (encryption, signing, decrypting, and authenticating) are peformed utilizing the `+acru` core.
+Some, but not all, of the calls to cryptography-related tasks (encryption, signing, decrypting, and authenticating) are peformed utilizing the `+acru` core.

 ## Packet encryption and authentication {#packets}

 Each Urbit ship possesses two networking keypairs: one for encryption, and one for authentication.
-We often refer to these two keypairs as though they were a single keypair, because they are stored as a single atom.
+We often refer to these two keypairs as though they were a single keypair because they are stored as a single atom.
 [Elliptic Curve Diffie-Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) is used for encryption, while [Elliptic Curve Digital Signature Algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm)